What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 • sea fish.

-To improve digestion, add a little vegetable oil to the dishes.
+To improve digestion, add a little vegetable oil to dishes.

-As a delicacy, animals are treated with breadcrumbs or cheese.
-Large beef bones help in cleaning teeth, so they are periodically given to the pet to gnaw.
-Maintaining the balance of nutrients in the body contributes to a special vitamin complex.
+As a delicacy, animals are treated to crackers or cheese.
+Large beef bones help clean teeth, so they are periodically given to your pet to chew on.
+Maintaining balance useful substances in the body promotes special vitamin complex.
 Chalk is useful for building bone tissue.

 • smoked meats, pickles;